WHAT IS MIND?

 Marijuana Investigations for Neuroscientific Discovery is the first program of its kind!

-While there is a growing body of evidence demonstrating alterations in brain structure and function secondary to recreational MJ use, particularly during vulnerable developmental periods such as adolescence, critical questions regarding the effects of MMJ remain unanswered.
-For example, how do recreational and medical MJ use differ?
-Recreational MJ and MMJ, although derived from the same plant species, are often not entirely the same; strains tend to vary in constituent composition, including THC, the main psychoactive component in MJ to cannabidiol (CBD), a non-psychoactive component.
-What is the impact of MMJ on adults with regard to both short and longer term use?
-The MIND (Marijuana Investigations for Neuroscientific Discovery) program is designed to begin to address some of these questions as thus far, little data is available regarding the impact of MMJ on measures of cognition, sleep, clinical state, quality of life, and brain related measures.
+While there is a growing body of evidence demonstrating alterations in brain structure and function secondary to recreational cannabis use, particularly during vulnerable developmental periods such as adolescence, critical questions regarding the effects of MC remain unanswered.
+For example, how do recreational and MC use differ?
+Recreational cannabis and MC, although derived from the same plant species, are often not entirely the same; strains tend to vary in constituent composition, including THC, the main psychoactive component in cannabis, and cannabidiol (CBD), a primary non-intoxicating component.
+What is the impact of MC on adults with regard to both short and longer term use?
+MIND is designed to begin to address some of these questions as thus far, little data is available regarding the impact of MC on measures of cognition, clinical state, sleep, quality of life, conventional medication use, and brain-related measures.